ThreatConnect-Inc/threatconnect-playbooks/README.md

 ## Terms of Service
-Access to this Repository is governed by the following Terms of Service: [TOS](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/blob/master/TOS.md)
+Access to this Repository is governed by the following [Terms of Service](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/blob/master/TOS.md).